 And then there's the part about disrupting a sleep cycle.
-When you fall back asleep after already having woken up at the sound of the alarm, when you do wake back up, you're rudely interrupting a sleep cycle that's trying to fulfill itself, and doing so will result in a hazy, groggy state that can last up to four hours after waking up.
+When you wake back up after having already woken up (and then fallen back asleep) earlier, you're rudely interrupting a sleep cycle that's trying to fulfill itself; doing so will result in a hazy, groggy state that can last up to four hours after waking up.

 So the bottom line?
 You snooze, you really do lose.
 The solution is to set your alarm to the latest possible time that still gives you time to get ready and head to work or school on time.
 Think about it this way: Let's say you set your alarm for 7:15 most mornings, but when it goes off, you snooze five, then 10, then 15 minutes, because you know that you actually have until 7:30 to get up without being late.
 Then just set the alarm for 7:30 in the first place, silly!

-Says sleep researcher Lauren Hale, associate professor of preventive medicine at the Stony Brook Medicine Program of Public Health, "I know people who set their alarm 30 minutes earlier than it needs to be, so they can have an extra half hour of restless sleep in which they are regularly having to check the clock.
+Lauren Hale, a sleep researcher and associate professor of preventive medicine at the Stony Brook Medicine Program of Public Health, says "I know people who set their alarm 30 minutes earlier than it needs to be, so they can have an extra half hour of restless sleep in which they are regularly having to check the clock.
 Who wants that?!
 You want your sleep to be as deep and uninterrupted as possible.
 Hitting the snooze button after you first hear your alarm isn't going to help you get the deep restorative sleep that you are seeking. "